7 Common Website Speed Test Warnings and How to Fix Them

 Common Website Speed Test Warnings and How to Fix Them

-In 2019, Google announced that speed is one of the major ranking factors for websites.
-If your site takes a long time to load, you will seriously suffer.
-So you should take extra efforts to optimize WordPress and reduce your page loading time.
+Page speed is one of the major ranking factors that can influence your content visibility and organic traffic.
+You will seriously suffer if your site takes a long time to load.
+So, you should make extra efforts to optimize WordPress and reduce your page loading time.

 It is a fact that everyone leads a busy life now.
 No one has time for anything.
-If that’s the case, can we believe that people will wait for seconds to fully load your webpage?
+If so, can we believe people will wait minutes to fully load your webpage?

 Nope.
 They will go to some other page to collect information or buy products.
 It will result in an increase in your bounce rate and a decrease in your online reputation.
 To avoid such a situation, take some steps to increase your page speed score and serve content faster.

-In this article, we’ll tell you how to fix warnings on popular website speed test tools like Gtmetrix, Google PageSpeed Insights, etc. They include leverage browser caching, defer parsing of JavaScript, enable GZIP compression and more.
+This article will tell you how to fix warnings on popular website speed test tools like Gtmetrix, Google PageSpeed Insights, etc. They include leveraging browser caching, deferring parsing of JavaScript, enabling GZIP compression and more.

 Disclosure: Your support helps keep the site running!
 We earn a referral fee for some of the services we recommend on this page.